StructuralEquationModels/StructuralEquationModels.jl/docs/src/developer/loss.md

 This is one way of specifying the model - we now have **one model** with **multiple loss functions**.
 Because we did not provide a gradient for `Ridge`, we have to specify a `SemFiniteDiff` model that computes numerical gradients with finite difference approximation.

 Note that the last argument to the `objective!` method is the whole model.
 Therefore, we can access everything that is stored inside our model everytime we compute the objective value for our loss function.
 Since ridge regularization is a very easy case, we do not need to do this.
-But maximum likelihood estimation for example depens on both the observed and the model implied covariance matrix.
+But maximum likelihood estimation for example depends on both the observed and the model implied covariance matrix.
 See [Second example - maximum likelihood](@ref) for information on how to do that.

 ### Improve performance